keep-the-receipts/procurement-portal-backend/README.md

 Development setup
 -----------------

+On Linux, you probably want to set the environment variables `USER_ID=$(id -u)` and `GROUP_ID=$(id -g)` where you run docker-compose so that the container shares your UID and GID.
+This is important for the container to have permission to modify files owned by your host user (e.g. for python-black) and your host user to modify files created by the container (e.g. migrations).

-In one shell, run the frontend asset builder
+When using the Django frontend, in one shell, run the frontend asset builder

     docker-compose run --rm web yarn dev